Published in

 “…during the ruinous war with France, he not only was unable to sell any of his art but also, to his great detriment, was left sitting with the paintings of other masters that he was dealing in.
 As a result and owing to the great burden of his children having no means of his own, he lapsed into such decay and decadence, which he had so taken to heart that, as if he had fallen into a frenzy, in a day and a half he went from being healthy to being dead.”

-In his short but productive career, Jan Vermeer did not get recognization widely despite his excellent craftsmanship.
+In his short but productive career, Jan Vermeer did not get recognition widely despite his excellent craftsmanship.
 The paintings you see here in this article are among his best works.
-There was a brief record of his life, which makes us still think about his life more.
-However, through Johannes Vermeer artworks, we can surely understand him more.
-So here I am, presenting to you the compositions that you were waiting for so long.
+So here I am, presenting to you the compositions that you have been waiting for so long.

 11 Famous Johannes Vermeer Artworks.